Fcmam5/algeria-api/README.md

 ## TODOs & Future Improvements/Features

+* Add Tamazight Translation
+* Use a DB instead of the JSON file
+* Build a dashboard to manage/correct data
 * Match each postal code withe its provinces
 * Add long/latt cordinates
 * Add XML File
 * sqlite ?

 ## Contributing

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with us before making a change.
+And also, please make sure to read our [guidelines for contributing](CONTRIBUTING.md)

 ### Improving the API (new features, bug fixes...)